rajan-poudel/Encryptix/README.md

 For the Python Programming internship, you will need to complete at least 3 tasks for successful completion of the internship.

-Maintain a separate GitHub repository(name as CODSOFT for all the tasks and share the link of the GitHub repo in the task submission form(it will be given later through email).
+Maintain a separate GitHub repository(name as Encryptix for all the tasks and share the link of the GitHub repo in the task submission form(it will be given later through email).

 You can refer to online resources such as Google Search and read tutorials.
 Watch videos(For Help).